joshberger5/Temptare/Docs/Code/StartMovement.md

 ![](./CameraMovementHierarchy.png)
 # [StartMovement](https://github.com/joshberger5/Temptare/blob/second/Assets/StartMovement.cs)
-This script starts the camera's movement in the TrainingCourse scene.
+This script starts the [camera's](../prefabs.html#xr-origin-xr-rig) movement in the [Training Course](../Scenes/trainingCourse.html) scene.
 It is attached to the red wall in front of the user, so when the user shoots it, the user starts moving along the predetermined route.

 ## Variables
 ```csharp